Travel to Cadiz

 As the story goes, Cadiz was founded by the mighty Hercules, all the way back in the days when heroes were real and immortal.
 Such is the tale of the great Greek legend, whose intemperance was to cost him plenty of perils.

-Great beaches, sweeping views of the sea, and long, palm-lined promenades complement the town's lively bars, fantastic museums, bustling commercial activity, and spectacular cathedrals – all of this awaits you in the unparalleled environment of this extraordinary place.
-So come learn Spanish in Cadiz and discover it all for yourself!
+Great beaches, sweeping views of the sea, and long, palm-lined promenades complement the town's lively bars, fantastic museums, bustling commercial activity, and spectacular cathedrals.
+All of this awaits you in the unparalleled environment of this extraordinary place called Cadiz.
+So come and discover it all for yourself with Enforex!